-Thanksgiving is the perfect opportunity to take stock and appreciate our blessings while we consider the challenges faced by others.
-If you know your host suffers from arthritis, the right present will touch their heart and ease their pain.
+Holiday dinners and celebrations with your family are the perfect opportunities to take stock and appreciate our blessings while we consider the challenges faced by others.
+If you know your host suffers from arthritis, the right present will touch their hearts and ease their pain.

 Thanksgiving is a busy time of the year!

 Cooking dinner for a house full of guests, washing the dishes, dusting and sweeping away the little bits of pie, and vacuuming up crumbs – these are all simple tasks that can be troublesome for those with arthritis.